-New York Attorney General.
+New York.
 Prior to the purchase of Major Energy by the Company, in 2015, Major Energy Services, LLC and Major Energy Electric Services were contacted by the Attorney General, Bureau of Consumer Frauds & Protection for State of New York relating to their marketing practices.
-Major Energy has exchanged information in response to various requests from the Attorney General and recently agreed to respond to additional questions via remote proceedings in October of 2020.
+Major Energy has exchanged information in response to various requests from the Attorney General.
 The parties are in settlement negotiations at this time.
 While investigations of this nature may be resolved in a manner that allows the retail energy supplier to continue operating in New York with stipulations, there can be no assurances that the New York Attorney General will not take more severe action.

 Ohio.
 Verde Energy USA Ohio, LLC ("Verde Ohio") was the subject of a formal investigation by the Public Utilities Commission of Ohio ("PUCO") initiated on April 16, 2019.
 The investigation asserted that Verde Ohio may have violated Ohio's retail energy supplier regulations.
 Verde Ohio voluntary suspended door-to-door marketing in Ohio in furtherance of settlement negotiations with the PUCO Staff.
-On September 6, 2019, Verde Ohio and PUCO Staff executed and filed with PUCO a Joint Stipulation and Recommendation for PUCO's review and approval, which sets forth agreed settlement terms, which included approximately \$1.9 million in refunds to customers and a penalty of \$0.7 million.
+On September 6, 2019, Verde Ohio and PUCO Staff executed and filed with PUCO a Joint Stipulation and Recommendation for PUCO's review and approval, which sets forth agreed settlement terms, which includes approximately \$1.9 million in refunds to customers and a penalty of \$0.7 million.
 The settlement was approved by PUCO on February 26, 2020, and the Joint Stipulation and Recommendation resolves all of the issues raised in the investigation.
-The Company has provided all refunds to customers and is waiting on final approval of its license recertifications, which is expected to be decided by year end.
+The parties are working together to agree on the process of providing refunds to customers.
+The Ohio Officer of Consumer Counsel has contested this settlement, and has initiated discovery requests to Verde Ohio as well as contesting Verde Ohio's license renewal.